Our fellowship offers a wide range of educational opportunities, listed below:

 All infectious diseases fellows, regardless of monthly duty assignment, participate in activities on Tuesday afternoons at Children's National.
 These activities include a number of conferences:

-Board Review Sessions: These weekly sessions serve as an ongoing board review preparation course, with pre-session readings and multiple choice questions utilizing audience response systems, followed by discussion.
+Board Review Sessions: These weekly sessions serve as an ongoing board review preparation course, with both fellows and faculty preparing talks.
 Sessions are linked to topics in major textbooks and to clinical practice guidelines.
 Multiple choice questions accompany each session.

 City-wide Case Conference: Once monthly we convene a case conference, inviting all pediatric infectious disease providers from the Washington, DC region to participate either in person or electronically.

 Journal Club: Once monthly we hold a journal club, focusing on applying results of original research to clinical care.

 Fellows Core Curriculum: Occurring approximately six times per year for 1st and 2nd year fellows from all disciplines at Children's National Health System, these conferences provide instruction in core ACGME-required content, including biostatistics and epidemiology, research study design, quality improvement, and career planning.

 Microbiology/Infection Control Rotation

 All 2nd year fellows participate in a 3-week practicum in clinical microbiology and infection control, working closely with laboratory technologists, Dr. Campos, and Dr. Xiaoyan Song, Associate Chief of Infection Control.

 The inpatient consult fellow provides weekly teaching conferences to pediatric residents and medical students on common pediatric infectious diseases problems.
 Fellows are observed for feedback on teaching skills.
 Additionally, fellows often are asked to participate in hospital-wide conferences such as the weekly case conference, Professorial Rounds.

 Greater Washington Infectious Diseases Society (GWIDS)